-Dividend distribution to the Company's shareholders is recognized in the Company's statement of change in equity in the year in which it is approved by the Company's shareholders.
+Dividend distribution to the Company's shareholders is recognized in the Company's financial statement of changes in equity in the year in which it is approved by the Company's shareholders.

 3.8.
 Financial instruments

 A financial instrument is any contract that gives right to a financial asset of one entity and a financial liability or equity instrument of another entity.